 Besides sunscreen, there are other products that offer protection from ultraviolet radiation.
 Special UPF clothing is a great alternative but even normal clothing items can act as a barrier.

-UPF swimming gear are items of clothing that you can wear underwater that block out UV rays.
+UPF swimming gear is items of clothing that you can wear underwater that block out UV rays.
 Alternatively, you can wear a regular long-sleeved swim shirt or swimming leggings so that you have more coverage from sunlight.

 A sun hat is a good piece to carry with you so that it protects the thinner and more sensitive skin on your face.
 Also, don’t forget about UV sunglasses that protect your eyes – the bigger the better.